August 1 (film): Plot

-K. G. Ramachandran, popularly known as KGR, is elected as the new CM.
+K. G. Ramachandran, popularly known as KGR, is elected as the new Chief Minister of Kerala.
 As a young turk with a clean image, KGR overshadows Kazhuthumuttam Vasudevan Pillai, who is another strong aspirant for CM's chair.
 Just after the meeting, Kazhuthumuttam joins with Eranjoly Aboobakkar and Mathai Thomas Pappachan at a hotel room to plan the next move.
 Vishwanathan, commonly referred to as Vishwam is a high-profile business tycoon and political lobbyist, who joins them at the hotel.
 Vishwam, the political sponsor of Kazhuthumuttam, is in deep trouble as he has several business ambitions in the state.
 Vishwam has collected million rupees from several people in business, whom he had also given promises.
 If KGR continues in power, his plans would be ruined.

 On the other hand, KGR leads a simple life along with his wife, Vatsala, a homemaker, and brings out several revolutionary changes in the state, including the dismissal of corrupt officers and changes in the liquor policy of the state.
 Kaimal, his party president, finds him too arrogant to tame and KGR's popularity is on a sudden rise.
 A desperate Vishwam decides to assassinate KGR, and later presents the plan to his friends, who, though not readily, agree to be part of it.
-Vishwam contacts Muniyandi Thevar, a Malaysian-based businessman and smuggler in Madras, who introduces him to a professional assassin, but after the payment of the amount, Kazhuthumuttam feels cheated again as he has been denied the CM's post.
+Vishwam contacts Muniyandi Thevar, a Malaysian-based businessman and smuggler in Madras, who introduces him to a professional assassin Nicholas, but after the payment of the amount, Kazhuthumuttam feels cheated again as he has been denied the CM's post.

 In a state of intoxication, Kazhuthumuttam calls up Gopu, a journalist and spits out the information that KGR will be assassinated shortly, but without committing his identity.
 Even though the caller does not give his name, Gopu identifies him as Kazhuthumuttam and therefore passes the information to his friend DYSP Perumal who is an honest and sharp police officer posted in the state Crime Branch.
 Perumal doesn't seem to take this serious at first, and since the identification of the voice of the caller by the journalist is not favourable, they conclude it is a prank call.
 Still, they convey the message to the higher officials.
-Though still not thoroughly convinced, The IG orders a routine investigation into the matter.
+Though still not thoroughly convinced, The IG of police orders a routine investigation into the matter.